Medicaid

 How to Sign Up for Medicaid

 Signing up for Medicaid is easier than you think.
-Apply online or through your state, share income and household info, and get covered—sometimes retroactively.
+Apply online or through your state, share income and household info—coverage can be retroactive.

 Is Medicaid the Same Thing as Medicare?